 The Company is also required to pay a royalty to the Vendor of 2.5% of the net sales earned by the Company, to be paid within 30 days of the end of each calendar quarter.
-As at September 30, 2023, the Company has not earned any revenue from the sale of the products related to this agreement.
+As at December 31, 2023 the Company has not earned any revenue from the sale of the Products.